13 Tips for Successful Baby Travel

 Note – some foods are not allowed to cross borders, especially fruits and meats.
 Check with border security ahead of time to determine what foods are allowed.

 We try to stick with our bedtime routine when we travel.
 For us, this involves a bath every night before reading books.
-Holding a slippery baby in the bath is not an easy task, so we use a baby bath tub chair.
-We use the one pictured above.
-Here are a few more options.
+Holding a slippery baby in the bath (or shower) is not an easy task, so we use a baby bath tub chair.

-Most importantly, our boy love this chair.
-It gives him freedom to splash and sit calmly in the water without us having to hold him upright, which results in longer, more enjoyable baths.
+Most importantly, both of our boys loved using this chair.
+It gave them the freedom to splash and sit calmly in the water without us having to hold them upright.
+The result was longer, more enjoyable baths.

 Note – don’t forget to bring your favorite baby shampoo.
-We like traveling with Johnson’s Head to Toe baby wash because we only need to pack one bottle.
+We like traveling with Live Clean baby shampoo and wash because we only need to pack one bottle.

 Don’t forget to bring a comfortable pillow.

 When we say ‘comfortable pillow’ we mean a regular sized pillow (see above photo).
 Avoid those small neck travel pillows.
 Regular sized pillows are often cheaper than travel pillows – sometimes as low as $5 USD.

 When traveling with an infant, big pillows are the way to go.

 We prefer to bring a portable baby bed when we travel.
 There’s something about rental cribs that makes me cringe a little – especially with a newborn.